Designing a Course with an AI Co-Designer

 CONVERSATION_LOG.mdinstead of appending.
 Lose the history once, lose it forever.
 Now an explicit anti-pattern in the constitution. git add .accidentally staging temp files, large CSVs, or local-only video drafts.
 Alwaysgit add <specific files>.
 Reviewinggit statusbefore staging is now part of the routine.

-8 Using this course as a template for your own
+7 Using this course as a template for your own

 If you would like to use this repository as a starting point rather than reinventing the workflow, there are two paths.
 Replicate the design if you teach a course that resembles QM47400 in spirit, meaning a data-skills course delivered online or in a compressed window.
 Use it as a reference if your domain is different, and lift only the patterns that transfer.
+And if you would rather build your own from a blank page than clone this one, the closing subsection, starting from scratch, gives the minimal sequence.

-8.1 Step 1.
+7.1 Step 1.
 Get the repository onto your machine

 - Clone the repo into a sensible working directory: